 Setting up the development environment

-To help understand the concepts in this article, a simple Flask application has been created - an exchange rate API that gives naive rates for supported currencies.
+To help demonstrate the concepts in this article, we created a simple Flask application that you can clone.
+The sample application is an exchange rate API that gives naive rates for supported currencies.
 Use git to clone the sample application to your development environment.

 git clone https://github.com/CIRCLECI-GWP/python-circleci-docker.git